bakir1/TodoListApp/README.md

 # TodoListApp

+This project is used for university to create todo app for my lab task.

+work successfully !!!

 instructions of the app:

 -- if you want to delete you just swipe left or right and you delete a note